clojure-grimoire/grimoire/resources/1.5.0/clojure.core/aclone/docstring.md

 Returns a clone of the Java array.
-Works on arrays of knowntypes.
+Works on arrays of known types.